whitneyburton/portfolios/students/1710-back/zach-landes/20180109-zach-landes-m2.md

 What did you set out to accomplish this module?
 Were you successful?

+I set out to gain more familiarity with connecting different pieces of the coding puzzle.
+I definitely think I accomplished this.

 I set out to build cool things, I am happy with what I helped to create.